Gtomika/aws-terraform-sample-app/README.md

 ![archi.png](images/AwsSampleApp.drawio.png)

-Depending on autoscaling group desired capacity, some private subnets may not have any instances.
+Depending on autoscaling group desired capacity and cache cluster node count, some private subnets may not have any instances.

 ## CI/CD